thebeebs/demo-chat-application/README.md

 # Chat Application

-To Learn how to deploy this application go to https://realtimechat.thebeebs.net
+To learn how to deploy this application go to https://realtimechat.thebeebs.net